SURROUNDING AND SIGHTS

 - Mustjala Music Festival in July

-- Ninase village windmills „Eit and Taat“, 7 km
+- Ninase village windmills „Eit and Taat“, "Rustic old man and spouse", 7 km

 - Old coastal artillery casemates, built by the Soviet Army in 1939 according to the treaty between Soviet Union and Estonia, Ninase, 8 km